jprknight/blog/_pages/homelab.md

 ### AdGuard (n.n.n.108, n.n.n.109, VIP on n.n.n.110)

 Ad blocker, provide local DNS resolution / redirection to Nginx for SSL certificates.
-All "local" (those in my domain name) DNS records point to Nginx to pick up the SSL certificate when accessed via a browser.
+Multiple network services (service.contoso.com) are directed Nginx by AdGuard through local DNS records to serve up as trusted SSL sites when accessed in a web browser.

 KeepAlived creating a VIP for DNS, setup for round robin.